 The owners are part of the way through a massive renovation that has given the space the feeling of a cozy but modern mountain lodge.
 So far the main building and two of the guest room buildings have been completed, and the remaining lodges will be renovated by spring 2018.
 Check below for more details about the guest rooms.

 Beyond the comfortable and classy look of the property, its staff is absolutely exemplary.
 We were greeted with genuine warmth and smiles by every single person.
 They went out of their way to provide us with insider recommendations and help at every turn.
 We could tell that management has put a huge emphasis on running a property that is inviting in all ways.
-Though the town is full of other “big chain” hotel options, in my mind there’s no question as to where to stay in Flagstaff.
+Though there are plenty of big chains among the Flagstaff hotels, in my mind there’s no question as to where to stay in Flagstaff.

 Activities at Little America Hotel Flagstaff

 The hotel’s layout is more like that of a mountain lodge, with one main building housing the lobby, gift shop, gym, restaurant and meeting rooms and four additional buildings for guest rooms.
 While these buildings are all accessible from the front via the parking lot, the better choice for guests is to walk the peaceful paths that connect that backs of all of the buildings and the outdoor amenities.
-All of the paths are nicely paved for strolling (or scooting!) but give the distinct feel of being out in nature rather than adjacent to the highway.
+All of the paths are nicely paved for strolling (or scooting – check here for top scooters for travel) but give the distinct feel of being out in nature rather than adjacent to the highway.
 There are even big grassy lawns for the kids to run on if they want to let loose.

 The amenities available at Little America make it a perfect choice for a family weekend getaway.
 While we Angelenos are used to lounging poolside under palm trees, imagine going for an evening dip nestled among pine trees while breathing in the fresh mountain air.
 Our family especially enjoyed a visit to the hot tub after our drive up from Phoenix.